khuranabal/khuranabal.github.io/_posts/2022-01-14-file-formats.md

 ### orc storage internals

 Data is stored as shown in the below image.
-Mainly it has below sections:
+Mainly it has below sections.

 **Header**

 It contains text `ORC`

 **Body**

 In it data is divided in multiple stripes (default size is 250MB) and each stripe has-
   * Index data: max, min, count of each column in every row group in the stripe
   * Row data: data is broken in row groups each row group has 10000 rows by default
   * Stripe footer: stores encoding used

 **Footer**

   * File footer: contains metadata at file and stripe level like max, min, count.
   * Postscript: stores which compression is used like snappy/gzip, postscipt is never compressed

 ![orc internals](/assets/images/fileformats/orc.png)

-Note: Flow is like header is read to identify orc file and then postscript is read to get compression used and then file footer then stripes and row data.
+**Note**: Flow is like header is read to identify orc file and then postscript is read to get compression used and then file footer then stripes and row data.

 ### parquet storage internals

 Data is stored as shown in the below image.
-Mainly it has below sections:
+Mainly it has below sections.

 **Header**

 It contains text `PAR1`

 **Row group**

 In it data is divided in column chunks which is further divided in pages.

 **Footer**

   * File metadata: encoding, schema, etc.
   * Lenght of file metadata
   * Magic number `PAR1`